yhat/rodeo/README.md

      ''''''''''''''''''''''''''''''''''''''''''''''''''

 Rodeo is a data centric IDE for Python.
 You can think of it as an alternative UI to the notebook for the IPython Kernel.
+It's heavily inspired by great projects like RStudio and Eclipse.

 ## Quickstart
 ```bash